Hoyasumii/avengers-endgame/README.md

 STEVE ROGERS: Tony, I'm gonna need you to focus.

 TONY STARK: [starting to seethe] And I needed you.
 As in past tense.
 That trumps what you need.
 It's too late buddy.
 Sorry.
 You know what I need?
 [Tony stands, pushing things off the table with a clatter.
 Everyone winces at the noise.]
 I need to shave.
-And I believe I reme
+And I believe I remem